 accessory building means a detached building, the use of which is ancillary to the use of any building, buildings or activity that is or could be lawfully established on the same site, but does not include any minor residential unit.
 (National Planning Standard definition) ancillary activity means an activity that supports and is subsidiary to a primary activity.
-(National Planning Standard definition) ancillary structure means any: a. boundary fence less than 2m in height; b. decking less than 1m in height; c. free standing mailboxes; d. washing lines; e. raised garden beds; and f. other small decorative structures less than 1m2 in gross floor area and 2m in height.51 bed has the same meaning as in section 2 of the RMA (as set out below) means - (a) in relation to any river - (i) for the purposes of esplanade reserves, esplanade strips, and subdivision, the space of land which the waters of the river cover at its annual fullest flow without overtopping its banks; (ii) in all other cases, the space of land which the waters of the river cover at its fullest flow without overtopping its banks; and (b) in relation to any lake, except a lake controlled by artificial means - (i) for the purposes of esplanade reserves, esplanade strips, and (b) in relation to any lake, except a lake controlled by artificial means - (ii) for the purposes of esplanade reserves, esplanade strips, and subdivision, the space of land which the waters of the lake cover at its annual highest level without exceeding its margin: (ii) in all other cases, the space of land which the waters of the lake cover at its highest level without exceeding its margins; and (c) in relation to any lake controlled by artificial means, the space of land which the waters of the lake cover at its maximum permitted operating level; and (d) in relation to the sea, the submarine areas covered by the internal waters and the territorial sea.
+(National Planning Standard definition) ancillary structure means any: a. boundary fence less than 2m in height; b. decking less than 1m in height; c. free standing mailboxes; d. washing lines; e. raised garden beds; and f. other small decorative structures less than 1m2 in gross floor area and 2m in height. bed has the same meaning as in section 2 of the RMA (as set out below) means - (a) in relation to any river - (i) for the purposes of esplanade reserves, esplanade strips, and subdivision, the space of land which the waters of the river cover at its annual fullest flow without overtopping its banks; (ii) in all other cases, the space of land which the waters of the river cover at its fullest flow without overtopping its banks; and (b) in relation to any lake, except a lake controlled by artificial means - (i) for the purposes of esplanade reserves, esplanade strips, and subdivision, the space of land which the waters of the lake cover at its annual highest level without exceeding its margin: (ii) in all other cases, the space of land which the waters of the lake cover at its highest level without exceeding its margins; and (c) in relation to any lake controlled by artificial means, the space of land which the waters of the lake cover at its maximum permitted operating level; and (d) in relation to the sea, the submarine areas covered by the internal waters and the territorial sea.
 (National Planning Standard definition) boundary Means any boundary of the net area of a site and includes any road boundary, side or internal boundary.
 Site boundary shall have the same meaning as boundary.
 Internal Boundary: means any boundary of the net area of a site other than a road boundary and includes a side boundary.
 Road Boundary: means any boundary of a site abutting a legal road (other than an accessway or service lane) or contiguous to a boundary of a road designation.
 Frontage or road frontage shall have the same meaning as road boundary.
-Side Boundary: means any boundary of a site generally at right angles to a road boundary.
-52 building means a temporary or permanent movable or immovable physical construction that is: a. partially or fully roofed; and b. fixed or located on or in land. but excludes any motorised vehicle or other mode of transport that could be moved under its own power.
+Side Boundary: means any boundary of a site generally at right angles to a road boundary. building means a temporary or permanent movable or immovable physical construction that is: a. partially or fully roofed; and b. fixed or located on or in land. but excludes any motorised vehicle or other mode of transport that could be moved under its own power.
 (National Planning Standard definition)

-$^{^{51}}$ Response to Minute 4 - S42A Authors, TL&GL (121) 52 TL&GL (121)
+$^{51}$ Response to Minute 4 - S42A Authors, TL&GL (121) $^{52}$ TL&GL (121)